loading please wait..

 OUR TEAM

-Over the course of her career, Jennifer has worked for each of the network news divisions, domestically and abroad, producing everything from breaking news and celebrity profiles to longform documentaries and investigative reports.
-At NBC News’s Moscow Bureau, she traced the human toll of a declining post-Soviet medical system and the plight of teen prostitution and sex trafficking in Russia.
-She spent six years at CBS News, where her work ranged from hurricane coverage and large scale, live sweeps week productions to profiles of military veterans and Kennedy Center honorees.
-A graduate of the Columbia University School of Journalism, Jennifer’s work has also appeared in numerous print publications, such as The New York Times Magazine, New York Magazine, Allure, and Slate.
-In addition to producing and directing documentaries with her production partner Miriam Weintraub, Jennifer is also the author of three well-reviewed books, including one that was an “Editor’s Choice” in the New York Times Book Review, and another that has been optioned to be developed as a television series.
+Over the course of her career, Jennifer has worked for each of the network news divisions, domestically and abroad, producing everything from breaking news and celebrity profiles to long-form documentaries, Sweeps Week specials, and investigative reports.
+She is also the author of three well-reviewed books, including one that was an “Editor’s Choice” in the New York Times Book Review, and another that has been optioned to be developed as a television series.
+Her latest novel will be published in 2025.

 — Maya Angelou —